GreenPowerMonitor/re-om/docs/built-in-effects.md

 ```

-##:dispatch-later
+## :dispatch-later
-The `:dispatch-later` effect is **used to dispatch an event after some time**.
+The `:dispatch-later` effect is **used to dispatch an event after some milliseconds**.

-The data associated to a `:dispatch` effect is a **map** whose value for the `:ts` key is the number of milliseconds the dispatch will be delayed and the value for the `:events` keyword is the event that will be dispatched.
+The data associated to a `:dispatch` effect is a **map** whose value for the `:ts` key is the number of milliseconds the dispatch will be delayed, and the value for the `:events` keyword is the event that will be dispatched.
 The event is represented in the same way all evebnt

 In the following example the event handler for the `::remove-calendar-with-delay!` event evaluates to an effect map that includes a `:dispatch-later` effect  which will dispatch after `calendar-remove-delay` the `::remove-calendar!` event with a payload of `[calendar-remove-fn]`.